-And then, last spring, I suffered an attack of benign paroxysmal positional vertigo [BPPV].
+And then during Easter weekend I suffered an attack of benign paroxysmal positional vertigo [BPPV].
 You may have read my story at that time.
 Shortly afterwards, I put Palouse enews on hiatus because of numbness in my hands and nerve pain in my arms.

-To friends and family, during the weeks following my BPPV, I described the CPR Epley maneuver that was performed in a hospital, and the follow up treatments I had at a rehab center.
+To friends and family, during the weeks following my BPPV, I described how doctors twisted neck in the CPR Epley maneuver that was performed in a hospital, and the follow up treatments I had at a rehab center.
 Emails about them flew between us for a couple of months afterwards, often crisscrossing in the Ethernet.